HubTou/PyLists4C/DOC.md

 ```
 :warning: You'll have to free it after use with [listFreeStr()](DOC.md#listfreestr)

-:warning: By default, STRUCTs stringing is minimalist (we only string their address) but you can supply your own printing function with [listSetStructStringer()](DOC.md#listsetstructstringer).
+:warning: By default, STRUCTs stringing is minimalist (we only string their address) but you can supply your own stringing function with [listSetStructStringer()](DOC.md#listsetstructstringer).

 :construction: Single quotes characters are not backslash-escaped (yet).